TensorFlow 0.7.0 Dockerfile with Python 3

 Requirements

-- GPU with 3.0> cuda compute capabilities
+- GPU with CUDA compute capability >3.0

 - Docker >= 1.9

-- Nvidia drivers
+- NVIDIA drivers

-Nvidia Drivers:
+NVIDIA Drivers:

 apt-get update && apt-get install -y sshfs curl wget git htop vim software-properties-common